jrruethe/wordlist_filter/README.md

 - Pick one word from each cluster to make a list
 - Choose the N most dissimilar words from that list

-# What to you mean by "best" words?
+# What do you mean by "best" words?

 "Best" is subjective, but here is what the algorithm does.
 Given a cluster, it goes down this list of criteria: